written by Racheal Cook MBA

 As much as I wish we could all implement all the things right now, that’s just not how this works!
 We have to get really strategic about what we choose to focus our time and energy on.

-And because Nichole was able to zoom out and get crystal clear about the key shifts she needed to make in her business ASAP, she quickly saw results within a couple of months.
+Because Nichole was able to zoom out and get crystal clear about the key shifts she needed to make in her business ASAP, she quickly saw results within a couple of months.

 So I’m not sharing Nichole’s case study to say that we all need to quit our businesses and start selling cute hair bows…